mohsenhariri/common-research/Python.md

 4. copy ssh public key to remote

-remote ip: HPC ip (pioneer.case.edu)
-username: Case ID

 ssh-copy-id -i ~/.ssh/keyname.pub username@remote_ip

 or copy
 cat ~/.ssh/keyname.pub
-copy content to server in path: ~/.ssh/authorized_keys (this path is on HPC)
+copy content to server in path: ~/.ssh/authorized_keys

-5. ssh config file

-path: `~/.ssh/config`
+6. (Apple Users Only) Store passphrase in the Keychain

+For latest version of MacOS (12.0 Monterey) ssh-add --apple-use-keychain ~/.ssh/keyname

+Versions of MacOS older than 12.0 Monterey, use: ssh-add -K ~/.ssh/keyname